KacperStib/IrrigationSystem/README.md

-# Three Station Irrigation System
+# Three Stations Irrigation System
  The aim of the project is to automate a home garden irrigation system consisting of several sprinkler sections and a tent with vegetables, irrigated by a drip line.
 The project assumes the implementation of a system of three devices.
 The station in the tent is